gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Previous versions of Gradle required that all transitive dependencies of a given plugin were present in the same repository as the plugin.
 Gradle 4.4 takes all plugin repositories into account and can resolve transitive plugin dependencies across them.
 Learn about this and other plugin repository handling improvements [in the details](#plugin-repositories-enhancements).

-Gradle now supports version ranges in parent elements of a POM.
-See an example [below](#support-version-ranges-in-parent-elements).

 Last but not least, [several 3rd party dependencies](#upgrade-of-third-party-dependencies) including Ant were updated to their latest versions containing security and other bug fixes.

 ## New and noteworthy

 Here are the new features introduced in this Gradle release.

-### Parametrized tooling model builders for faster IDE sync

-The Tooling API now allows model builders to accept parameters from the tooling client.
-This is useful when there are multiple possible mappings from the Gradle project to the tooling model and the decision depends on some user-provided value.

-Android Studio, for instance, will use this API to request just the dependencies for the variant that the user currently selected in the UI.
-This will greatly reduce synchronization times.

-For more information see the [documentation](javadoc/org/gradle/tooling/provider/model/ParameterizedToolingModelBuilder.html) of the new API.

 ### Eclipse plugin separates output folders